EXHIBITS AT THE BIRTHPLACE MUSEUM

-Restellism comes from the name of infamous mid 19th century abortionist Madame Restell.
+Restellism stems from the infamous mid 19th century abortionist Madame Restell.
 Her trade was condemned unanimously by early feminists.
 The exhibit features copies of The Revolution, the newspaper owned and managed by Susan B Anthony, in which 120 letters, articles, and editorials speak out against Restellism and are the basis for the exhibit.
 Please view a selection of these articles here.

 The exhibit also features portraits of the first women doctors who went into the medical profession to counter the negative impression of Restellism, and to support pregnant women.

 The Revolution was published in January 1868 through May of 1870.
 The Birthplace has one of the largest collections in the country of The Revolution.
 Click here to view a selection of articles published in The Revolution.